louislam/uptime-kuma/CONTRIBUTING.md

 Yes or no, it depends on what you will try to do.
 Both your and our maintainers time is precious, and we don't want to waste both time.

+If you have any questions about any process/.. is not clear, you are likely not alone => please ask them ^^

-Different guidelines (may not cover all possible situations) exist for different types of pull requests (PRs):
+Different guidelines exist for different types of pull requests (PRs):
 - <details><summary><b>security fixes</b></summary>
   <p>